Plea-Justice/plea-justice.github.io/index.md

 ***

 ## Related Publications
+* 10/2021 - [Psychology Today (In)Justice System][article-1]: Increasing the realism (or 'ecological validity') of psychological research
-* 08/2021 - [Law and Human Behavior][article-1]: Guilt status influences plea outcomes beyond the shadow-of-the-trial in an interactive simulation of legal procedures
+* 08/2021 - [Law and Human Behavior][article-2]: Guilt status influences plea outcomes beyond the shadow-of-the-trial in an interactive simulation of legal procedures
-* 06/2021 - [Journal of Experimental Psychology: Applied][article-2]: Innocence in the shadow of COVID-19: Plea decision-making during a pandemic
+* 06/2021 - [Journal of Experimental Psychology: Applied][article-3]: Innocence in the shadow of COVID-19: Plea decision-making during a pandemic

 <!--- below are 1. comments that address long-term changes that need to be made to this page and 2. reference variables that represent external links -->